-You’ll also find a number of contemporary artworks on display.
+You’ll also find a number of contemporary and historical artworks on display.
 In addition to the exhibitions, the Joan & Irwin Jacks Theatre presents films, film premieres, and documentaries.

-And if you want to do some research, the Edmund & Nancy Dubois Library has nearly 2,000 books for visitors to browse and explore.
-Note that the museum operates on a pay-per-admission basis.
+And if you want to do some research, the Edmund & Nancy Dubois Library has nearly 22,000 books for visitors to browse and explore.
+Note that the museum operates on a pay-what-you wish admission basis.

 See Related: Best California Roadtrips